DigitalPostma/PolarClockLiteDP/README.md

-PolarClockLite2.0
+PolarClockLiteDP
 =================
+Forked from github.com/op12/PolarClockLite2.0

-Polar Clock Lite watch face for the Pebble smart watch
+A custom mod of Polar Clock Lite watch face for the Pebble smart watch
+  - Removed Hour circle (show minutes only)
+  - Added Month & Date